Also Known As: Van Balen's Aloe

 Care / CultivationAloe vanbalenii is drought tolerant but likes water during the growing season in spring and summer.
 This aloe will get a nice red leaf color if let dry out some, particularly if it's cool out.
 This plant is a summer grower and while it adapts to winter rainfall the foliage is much showier if kept dry in the winter.
 During the wet season, remove debris from other plants that might fall on Aloe vanbalenii as it's leaves will quickly rot.

 Frost TendernessPlant the Van Balen’s aloe in protected areas where freezes are common.
 This plant can take light frosts to 25° F. briefly but flower spikes will be damaged below 32°F. Mild leaf damage occurs at about 27F.
 Plant will often grow back from colder events (down to about 22F).

 Use in the GardenThis plant works nicely in succulent and cactus gardens, xeriscape plantings, dry borders and rock gardens.
 It also makes a nice elevated container plant because the leaves will arch down several feet below the pot.
 The foliage looks great in combination with other warm colors or contrasted with silver or burgundy.
 With their attractive foliage, they make beautiful displays when planted in a rockery en masse, to create that effect.
 Use it in raised planters, small entryway beds or containers for its attractive foliage and form.
 This plant can also be used for tropical effects and looks nice when mixed with plants the have yellow flowers.
 Since this plant will form many clumps, give it room to grow.

-The information on this page about Aloe vanbalenii has been gathered and summarized from the sources listed below.
-Visit these pages to learn more or even buy the plant for your own garden.
+The information on this page about Aloe vanbalenii has been gathered and summarized from the sources below.
+Visit these pages to learn more.